Sas Plus/Sas Pussy: Artwork

 The cover photo for Sas Plus/Sas Pussy was taken by Michael Ray Vera Cruz Angeles, an Oslo-based photographer.
 The design for the cover was done by Even Suseg and Gustav Myhre Öster.
 The photo is of a male from behind, who has pearls around his neck.
 The bottom part of the cover shows a list of 17 tracks with a timestamp and logo for the release.
 The alternative cover displays the same person's neck, but from the front of him.
 The week before the release of the EP, Karpe posted a lot of different photos on their Instagram account.
 One of the images was of pearls.

-On April 23, 2020, the company Also Known As won a price for the best graphic design in Grafill’s yearly design awards, based on the company's work with the graphical design on Sas Plus/Sas Pussy.
+On April 23, 2020, the company Also Known As won a prize for the best graphic design in Grafill’s yearly design awards, based on the company's work with the graphical design on Sas Plus/Sas Pussy.
 The jury explains the verdict with "Sas Plus/Sas Pussy challenges our design principals and is an example of taking visual communication a step further.
 The project is genre-free and without rules, and free of standard conventions".

 On September 19, 2019, Karpe released an LP record of Sas Plus/Sas Pussy.
 It is a single record with eight tracks on each side.
 The album has the same cover art as the digital version, but on the back it has the alternative cover.
 The cover opens as a book; inside it is a full side with the lyrics for the release.
 On the other side, there are images of the recording process from studios and hotel rooms, and the liner notes at the bottom.